MLT-NYC/luckyRat/README.md

 In luckyRat, users will be able to:

-- [ ] Start, pause, and reset the game board
+- [ ] Start and reset the game board
 - [ ] Move luckyRat side-to-side

 Pigeons will be able to: